ec-europa/eubfr-data-lake/tools/eubfr-cli/README.md

 Get all necessary files for the data lake from a content repository.

+This command depends on an environment variable `EUBFR_CONTENT_REPOSITORY`.
-To use this command, you will need to set `EUBFR_CONTENT_REPOSITORY` environment variable with the name of the S3 bucket which is the content repository.
+It's the name of the S3 bucket which is the content repository.

 Usage: